aquasecurity/tfsec/docs-website/docs/config/tagged.md

 Tag checking allows us to ensure that Terraform confirms to company compliance requirements.

-Take, for example, a requirement that all assets must be tagged as with a `CostCentre` for tracking expenditure.
+Take, for example, a requirement that all assets must be tagged with a `CostCentre` for tracking expenditure.

 The custom check below can be used;